-You rate each life area on a scale of 1 to 10 with 1 being least satisfying and 10 being most.
+You will rate each life area on a scale of 1 to 10 with 1 being the least satisfying and 10 being the most.
 Ideally, each area is a 10 so that your wheel is balanced and can “roll” easily.
 But this is real life, so the odds of every area being a 10 at one point in life are very small.

 However, the closer to 10 you can get each area, the happier you’ll be.

 There’s a good FREE tool I found that will help you go through the Wheel of Life exercise.
 It only takes a minute to complete.
 Below are my results.
 As you can see, I have my work cut out for me 😉

 Once you have your results, keep them in mind and move on to Step 2.

 2. Think about what you have going on in your life currently.

 Grab some post-its and a pen.
 On each post-it, write down an activity or commitment that you are currently engaged in and/or will be engaged in for the next 3 months.
 Write down everything.
 If you have a planner or a calendar, flip through them to make sure you aren’t forgetting anything.